 - Conduct market research

 - Fill out a business model canvas using information you collect in steps 1 and 2

-Doing this can help you and your team make a bunch of different, sometimes contradictory, assumptions regarding:
+Doing this customer development process can help you and your team make a bunch of different, sometimes contradictory, assumptions regarding:

 - The problem: What problem you’re going to solve and how your product will solve it